ROLES, WEAPONS, AND TOOLS OF THE MA'LOK:

 Gavin's bones, teeth, and nails are laced with pneuma flint, a transformation his mistress instigated, and Gavin accepted, to strengthen her connection to the Deathwalker.
 During his ritual, Gavin essentially extracted marrow from his bones to create the Soul Shard, an immensely painful process but something vital to proving he could fulfill Nyx's needs on this world.

-Established fantasy races have been introduced in settings such as Dungeons and Dragons (published by Wizards of the Coast) and PathFinder (Published by Paizo, essentially D&D v.3.75).
-For the Literotica series, I used what I liked from both.
-In the long tradition of Gamer Homebrew, I'm also creating my own world for my future work.
+Initially established fantasy races had been introduced in settings such as Dungeons and Dragons (published by Wizards of the Coast) and PathFinder (Published by Paizo).
+For the Sister Seekers series, I've adapted.
+In the long tradition of Gamer Homebrew and the collective sandbox of inspiration, this is my "homebrew" world of Miurag.

-Below are the major races that exist in this world and are influencing the story directly (sometimes only in the background).
+Within the story's own logic as I grew a continent with a very long history.
+Below are the main races of the Sister Seekers and God Wars series, which are influencing the story directly.
 I've added a word or two about what makes them a fantasy race, and to what extent, in my story.

 ~~"What do you know of the Greylands?...it is the natural pathway through which souls migrate.
 Like a bridge between ours and various other planes.
 One does not have to take the bridge to cross a river, but it is often the more chosen and easier path."~~Gavin, "Surfacing"